Hear ye! Hear! Active listening applied to sales: better understand your customer's needs

 What are the techniques of active listening?

 Active listening involves 4 stages.
-It can be easily adapted to different sales techniques, whether the QQOQCP or SONCAS method, in the phases of discovering needs, buying motivations and obstacles.
+It can be easily adapted to different sales techniques, such as the QQOQCP or SONCAS method, in the phases of discovering needs, buying motivations and obstacles.

 How do you do this?
 Some people call it positive silence.
 It's all about gestures and behaviour, such as smiles, nods and concentrated gazes.